carlcassar/carlcassar/resources/markdown/Goodbye Forge, Hello Ploi.md

 Second, a lot has changed in the few years since Laravel Forge was launched.
 It is now much easier to deploy sites directly to cloud providers such as AWS and Digital Ocean.
 Furthermore, there are a number of competitors that offer the same feature set and more for a fraction of the price.

 After a quick comparison of the alternatives, I stumbled upon Ploi.
 It makes a great first impression and gets better and better from there.
 First, its fresh design makes for a welcome break from Forge's simplistic user interface which despite being improved over the years has started to feel a bit tired.
-Its features are well organised, searchable and accessable and it's help pages are useful and comprehensive.
+Its features are well organised, searchable and accessible and it's help pages are useful and comprehensive.
 Next, its pricing is cheaper than Forge on every tier and offers all Forge features for less than half the price.
 It is intuitive and easy to use and guides you to make full use of the featurews available to you.
 Even better, there is no mention of upgrading unless you are looking to do so.

 Finally, when you are ready to pay a little bit more, you gain access to a rich array of features which are simply not available on Laravel Forge, such as: